e-regular-games/vuze-3d-stitcher/notes/feature_detection.md

   </tr>
 </table>

 Once the images were adjusted to get the feature points as close as possible, the stitch seams were computed.
 Instead of choosing a single constant theta for the seam a line of points starting from phi = 0, to phi = math.pi was used.
 All points within one standard deviation of the median theta were used for the seam.
 The seam is sorted by phi with duplicate values of phi removed.
 Points within the seam are assumed to be connected by a straight line.
 As you can see the stitch lines have issues when theta changes greatly with very little change in phi.
 The significant changes causes a zig-zag pattern in the final image.
+There are still 8 stitch lines in the image.

 <img src="../test/HET_0014_features_v0.JPG" alt="Stitch using feature points" width="540px" />

 ### References

 [OpenCV Feature Matching](https://docs.opencv.org/4.x/dc/dc3/tutorial_py_matcher.html)

+[Equirec2Perspec](https://github.com/fuenwang/Equirec2Perspec) - A script for converting an equirectangular image to rectilinear.